MrFums/Valbot/README.md

 # Instructions

-1- Install python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)
+1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)

 2- Open _PackageInstaller.bat with admin to install dependencies using pip.